AR Prototyping

 You’re probably here because you’re trying to figure out how to make AR actually feel intuitive.
 The kind of interface people want to use—not one they fumble through.

 That’s where this guide comes in.
-We’ve pulled insights from real-world AR deployments and rooted them in proven human-computer interaction principles, so you’re not guessing what works—you’re building on what’s already working.
+We’ve pulled insights from real-world AR deployments and rooted them in proven human-computer interaction principles.
+You’re not guessing what works.
+You’re building on what’s already working.

 This article walks you through every step of ar interface development.
 You’ll learn the foundational design concepts, the tools you need, and a practical workflow to help you build more seamless, effective AR experiences—starting today.